Fullmeals.

 Step 8: Add Tempering and Mawa

-Add the prepared tempering (fried almonds and dates) and 50-100 grams of mawa to the thickened kheer.
+Add the prepared (fried almonds and dates) and 50-100 grams of mawa to the thickened kheer.
 Stir well until the mawa melts and combines with the kheer.
 Ensure the gas is off at this point.

 Step 9: Incorporate Mango Pulp